Everything you need to know about stenciling

 .

 The most important part is quality.
-If you get quality stuff, your work just turns out better, and the brush lasts longer.
+If you purchase quality paint brushes, your work just turns out better, and the brush lasts longer.

 Tip: An all synthetic brush may offer the least amount of brush strokes.